mackenzie-remote/protocol-forge/README.md

   requirements.

-> Items in the `MANIFEST` file are extracted from the container image and pushed to our public S3 bucket.
+> Items in the `MANIFEST` file are extracted from the container image and added to the GitHub Release.
 Items in the MANIFEST file follow the in container PATH.
 The base name will be extracted.

 > Items in the `RUNNER` file (optional) are used to define the build runners